Incentives for green investments

 - Incentives as aid to environmental protection investment projects up to a maximum of 15 million Euros

-- also known as the General Block Exemption Regulation (GBER), declares certain categories of state aid compatible with the common with the internal (EEA) market applicable to Articles 107-108 TFEU.
+- Commission Regulation (EU) No 651/2014, also known as the General Block Exemption Regulation (GBER), declares certain categories of state aid compatible with the common with the internal (EEA) market applicable to Articles 107-108 TFEU.

 The Regulation falls under the Agreement on the European Economic Area and will be implemented accordingly into Icelandic legislation.